 In Whisper Kiss, the heroine Rox owns a tattoo parlor with two partners, Chynna and Neo.
 Chynna originally opened the shop and later let Rox and Neo buy into the partnership.
 The only scene in which both Chynna and Neo appear was cut from the final book manuscript, but Chynna was always a vivid character for me.

-I’ve decided to make Chynna a continuing character in the Flatiron Five series, and she’ll make her first appearance in Damon’s book, In the Midnight Hour.
-Before writing more about her, I went back to my files to find out what I’d written about her before.
+I’ve decided to make Chynna a continuing character in the Flatiron Five Fitness series, so I went back to read what I’d written about her before.

 Here’s that scene which was cut from the final version of Whisper Kiss.